benjineering/svgcode/README.md

 though you will need to check the "Export text as curves for font independence" option as the SVG text element is currently not handled.

+Also, you must ensure that the DPI is set to 300 when exporting.

 Other SVG features which are yet to be handled:
 - horizontal and vertical lines
 - quadratic bezier curves